peteradye/project-Ellen_Bennett/README.md

 ### R Script

-This is a guide to running the R script which can simulate Pi using each of the 5 associated methods.
-Each method should be ran individually and has a runtime of no longer than 5 minutes.

-The 5 methods are once again:
+#### Estimating_Pi.R

+The R script *Estimating_Pi.R* in the folder *R Code* contains the code to run the following five different monte carlo simulation methods:

 1. Buffon's Experiment
 2. Quarter Circle Integral
 3. Bernoulli Numbers Generating Function Integral
 4. Standard Normal Distribution Integral
 5. Coin Toss on Grid

+This is a guide to running the R script which can simulate Pi using each of the 5 associated methods.
+Each method should be ran individually and has a runtime of no longer than 5 minutes.

 To run a section, simply highlight all code from the top to the bottom of the section and run.
 Note: The start and end of each section are clearly commented for convenience (See below):